Pat Suet-Bik Hui & the Three Perfections

 Comedian Pauline Eyre serves up tennis tales in Anyone for Tennis?, sharing behind-the-scenes stories from her 20 years as a Wimbledon line judge in a witty, high-energy show packed with humour and insider insight.

-Experience Rossiniโs Petite Messe Solennelle in a captivating summer concert, featuring exceptional soloists, piano and harmonium, celebrating the composerโs late masterpiece.
+Experience Rossini’s Petite Messe Solennelle in a captivating summer concert, featuring exceptional soloists, piano and harmonium, celebrating the composer’s late masterpiece.

-To provide the best experiences, we use technologies like cookies to store and/or access device information.
-Consenting to these technologies will allow us to process data such as browsing behaviour or unique IDs on this site.
+To provide the best experiences, we and our partners use technologies like cookies to store and/or access device information.
+Consenting to these technologies will allow us and our partners to process personal data such as browsing behavior or unique IDs on this site and show (non-) personalized ads.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.